A classic French meal gets updated for modern times with this delicious and budget-friendly Instant Pot Beef Bourguignon.

 Beef Bourguignon is a classic French beef stew – the epitome of gourmet food.
-And I am going to show you that you can prepare this uber gourmet meal on the cheap.
+And it can easily be made on a budget, so you can impress your family or dinner guests without going broke.

-My favorite cut of meat for braising is the chuck roast and that is what is used for this famous dish.
-When on sale, you can find this for about $3-$4/pound, depending on where you live.
+I use a chuck roast for this dish, which you can find on sale for about $3-$4/pound, depending on where you live.
 Sometimes even cheaper.
 I always stock up and freeze chuck roast when I find it on sale.

-Overall, my Beef Bourguignon meal for eight came to roughly $1 per person (that is taking in the fact that my Cognac was already in stock).
+Overall, my beef bourguignon meal for eight came to roughly $1 per person (that is taking in the fact that my Cognac was already in stock).
 Easy peasy and made quickly in the instant pot – perfectly delicious comfort food!

 Another gourmet meal that won’t break the bank: Slow Cooker Chicken Fricassée